Meeting my twin flame was something I recognized was happening right from the start.

 The notion of a twin flame is not the same as a soulmate.

-They are a kindred spirit, of sorts.
-Unlike a twin flame, you may have many soulmates throughout your life.
+Soulmates aren’t exclusive.
+You could have various soulmates throughout your life.
 Also, a soulmate is always a positive experience.

 Psychotherapist Babita Spinelli writes: